-To adjust a power seat, if equipped:
+To adjust the power driver seat, if available:

 Move the seat forward or rearward by sliding the control forward or rearward.

 - Raise or lower the front part of the seat cushion by moving the front of the control up or down. - Raise or lower the entire seat by moving the rear of the control up or down.